***Note: This is a short story I’m working on. It’s currently updated/edited on a near-daily basis. ****

-The sun had come and gone across the orange sky 387 times since Papa had disappeared into the water.
-It had come and gone 120 times since the day his brother Roger had left to find others.
-It had come and gone 3 times since he’d last caught a fish from their small pond.
+The sun had set across the orange sky 387 times since Papa had disappeared into the water.
+It had passed 120 times since the day his brother Roger had left to find others.
+It had passed 3 times since he’d last caught a fish from their small pond.
 Papa took care of the fish and made sure they multiplied.
-Jacob had tried his best to do the same but something had gone wrong.
+Jacob tried his best to do the same but something had gone wrong.
 The fish no longer multiplied.
 He worried they might not last until Roger returned.
 Jacob hoped Roger would return.

-Jacob stood almost waste deep in the pond, spear in hand, waiting.
+He stood waist-deep in the pond, spear in hand, waiting.
 Nothing moved below.
-After a while still as a statue, he gave up and returned to the shore.
+After a while, still as a statue, he gave up and returned to the shore.
 Perhaps he’d try again tomorrow.
-He was hungry, but for today a potato from the field would have to suffice.
-Jacob filled a bucket of water before setting off to the garden to fetch said potato.
+His stomach panged of hunger, but for today a potato from the field would have to suffice.
+Jacob filled a bucket with water from the pond and set off to the garden to fetch said potato.
 The sun had come and gone 20 times since the last time it’d rained.
-Thankfully his father hand been mindful to grow their garden only a few hundred feet from the pond.
+Thankfully his father had been mindful to grow their garden only a few hundred feet from the pond.
 Jacob watered it daily using the bucket.
-It could take as many as forty trips with the bucket to hydrate the entire garden.
+It could take as many as forty trips with to hydrate the entire garden.
 That was before he’d managed to kill everything other than potatoes.
 Now six to seven buckets were enough.
 But he was increasing his potato output daily and had managed to sprout a few squashes as well.

 There were few luxuries on their small farm.
-This didn’t matter because most of the days were filled with work.
-And now that Papa and Roger were gone the work for Jacob had only increased.
-Apparently survival takes a lot of effort when you’re on your own.
+This didn’t matter because most days were filled with work.
+Now that Papa and Roger were gone, the work for Jacob had only increased.
+Apparently, survival takes a lot of effort when you’re on your own.

-Their tiny four room house overlooked a single barn, the garden, the bee farm, and the pond.
+Their tiny four-room house overlooked a single barn, a large garden, the bee farm, and the fish pond.
 The only animals on their farm were goats and bees.
-Within the house there were four rooms; the main room, Papa’s room, his and Roger’s room, and the library.
-Jacob spent most of his time in the evenings, sitting in the library reading by the candle light.
-Candles were the primary reason Papa had started the bee farm, although the honey produced was certainly a bonus.
+Within the house, there were four rooms; the main room, Papa’s room, the room he and Roger shared, and the library.
+Jacob spent most of his evenings sitting in the library reading by candlelight.

-That night however, after his potato dinner, Jacob didn’t feel much like reading.
-His mind had become overwhelmed by the possibility his brother would not return.
+That night, however, after his potato dinner, Jacob didn’t feel much like reading.
+His mind had become overwhelmed by the possibility that his brother was not returning.
 Roger could be so stubborn.
 Why did he believe there were still others?
-None of them including Papa had seen or known another person outside of their family for close to 5000 sun rotations.
-Roger seemed certain there were more.
-It was obvious that at some point in the past many more lived nearby.
+None of them, including Papa, had seen or known another person outside of their family for years.
+But Roger seemed certain there were more.
+It was obvious that at some point in the past, many more lived nearby.
 Their own farm was surrounded by massive ruins that at some point were far nicer than their small farm.
 Some were as close as just a few stretches down the road from the farm.
 But the people were long gone.

-The nights had become cold and Jacob built a fire in the pit they maintained overlooking the pond.
-He watched the sun set, hardly bothering to move.
-As the light from the sun completely faded, the sky became clear with what had to be millions of stars.
+Nights had become cold and Jacob built a fire in a pit overlooking the pond.
+He watched the sunset, hardly bothering to move.
+As the light completely faded, the sky became clear with what had to be millions of stars.
 Papa had always been fascinated by the stars and often talked about what it might be like to travel to some of them.
 As Jacob named off constellations in his head something peculiar started happening.
 The sun started rising from the very spot it had just descended.
-Within moments it was daylight again, as if time had reversed.
-Then a boom!
-It was the loudest sound Jacob had ever experienced, and with it came a bright glow, materializing in a moment right over the middle of the pond.
-From the glow a large round object fell and plunged into the water.
+Within moments it was daylight again; as if time had reversed.
+Then the sound.
+The loudest sound Jacob had ever heard.
+And with it came a bright glow, materializing in a moment right over the middle of the pond.
+From the glow, a large round object fell and plunged into the water.

 “I should run“, Jacob told himself.
 Instead, he remained still and watched as half of a man emerged from the top.
 For a second the man just looked around, as if taking in his surroundings, until he spotted Jacob.

 “Boy!”
 The man yelled, waving his arms.
 “Can you throw me a rope?
-Wasn’t really expecting to land in water.”
+Forgot to pack one!”

 The man was still sticking out of the top of the sphere when Jacob returned with the rope.